gvwilson/thirdbit/src/fiction/in-heck/index.md

 Which was a lie,
 but felt like the sort of thing someone who was actually brave would say.

-The light panels on the walls brightened and brightened again.
+The light panels on the walls brightened.
 He squeezed his eyes shut,
 but that just made the glare orange-red through his eyelids instead of blinding white.